brat-volk/bankhog/README.md

 # bankhog
 proof of concept CLI banking system.

-the users and balances must be created beforehand
+the users must be created beforehand , balance files are instead created by the program after you check one's balance.

 data path for user profiles is %appdata%/myprogram/files/users